-We snuck out my parents' station wagon in the middle of the night and headed to campus.
-Just three sophisticated 16-year-olds, smoking cigars and listening to Journey.
+We snuck out my parents' station wagon in the middle of the night and headed to campus, just three sophisticated 16-year-olds, smoking cigars and listening to Journey.
 We approached the school in a covert fashion that we thought would surely allow us to elude campus security.
 Instead of using the road, we drove up the football field, through the quad, and straight into a motion-detecting light.
 Not into the shaft of light, mind you, but into the pole that was holding the light itself.
 It detected our motion.
 We were greeted by a dorm parent who soon invited campus security to the party, and the rest was history.

 My next year marked the second phase of my delinquent entrepreneurial development in which I exhibited ambition and an ability to organize coworkers toward a common objective.
-Our objective at this juncture-not getting kicked out.
+Our objective at this juncture was not getting kicked out.

 In my junior year, I was not permitted to attend the prom.
 So another junior classmate and I designed a foolproof plan.
 We would act as chaperones for a bunch of senior friends who would be attending the prom.
 We decided to do this in style: A Winnebago was rented, beers were procured, bow ties were straightened.
-We headed off to the prom but never reached our destination as much beer drinking, pool hopping, and roof surfing ensued.
-While going down the highway at 60 miles per hour sitting Indian style on top of a Winnebago seemed like a good idea at the time, I can see now that it probably was not.
+We headed off to the prom but never reached our destination, as much beer drinking, pool hopping, and roof surfing ensued.
+Though going down the highway at 60 miles per hour sitting Indian style on top of a Winnebago seemed like a good idea at the time, I can now see that it probably was not.
 The local authorities felt similarly, and we received a two-cruiser escort back to campus.

-They had us now.
-I believe that was the actual phrase used by the teacher who the authorities handed us over to.
-We were all separated into different rooms so as not to corroborate our stories as we awaited our morning tribunal.
+"You're not going to get out of this one."
+I believe those were the actual words used by the teacher whom the authorities handed us over to.
+We were all separated into different rooms so as not to be able to corroborate each other's stories as we awaited our morning tribunal.
 The Winnebago was locked safely on campus, nearly overflowing with the various and sundry contraband.
 But this is where it turns into a story of uncommon valor and the creation of a united front committed to reaching a shared goal: beating the man.
-Walkie-talkies were employed, as were bicycles, and door-opening coat hangers.
-We even used the sheets-tied-together-torappel-out-the-window motif celebrated in nearly every prison-break movie.
+Walkie-talkies were employed, as were bicycles and door-opening coat hangers.
+We even used the sheets-tied-together-to-rappel-out-the-window motif celebrated in nearly every prison-break movie.

 The following morning we were called to meet outside the Winnebago.
 There was a short, self-congratulatory speech by the teacher that mostly revolved around our foolishness for actually thinking we could get away with it.
 The door swung open and revealed . . . nothing but a very clean and contraband-free recreation vehicle.
 We were set free for lack of evidence.
 In the middle of the night we had successfully executed Project-Break-Back-In-and-Throw-It-All-Out.
-We even made sure there was a vase of fresh-cut flowers on the dining table in the camper.
+We had even made sure there was a vase of fresh-cut flowers on the dining table in the camper.